A. Creating an Account & Account Settings

 What happens if a Provision Fund makes a payment to lenders but the borrower subsequently pay what was due?

 Any payments of delayed interest (or lost capital) from a Provision Fund to a lender requires that if that interest or capital is somehow later collected from those specific loans then the funds collected will be used to repay the associated Provision Fund.

 Differences in the coverage of payment delays or shortfalls within the Access Accounts

 The Provision Funds for the Access Accounts (currently the Quick Access Account and the 30-Day Access Account) operate slightly differently when it comes to covering missed interest payments and these differences are highlighted here.

 The Access Accounts pay a target, capped rate of interest on an equivalent monthly basis.
 The monthly payments to lenders flow from the loan interest from the loans held by lenders in the Access Account.
 Any interest received above the level required to service the monthly payments to lenders is allocated to the Access Account’s Provision Fund, as per the terms of the account.

-The effect of this is that, while the Access Account continues to pay the capped rate of interest to lenders then it is, in practical terms, covering any missing interest due from suspended loans held within the QAA.
+The effect of this is that, while the Access Account continues to pay the capped rate of interest to lenders then it is, in practical terms, covering any missing interest due from loans subject to a Credit Event held within the QAA.

 Investment Accounts benefiting from a Provision Fund